Cornell-MAE-UG/fa25-portfolio-susannaufr/_projects/2025-engrd-2210-portfolio.md

 \eta = 1 - \left(\frac{1}{r}\right)^{k-1}
 $$

-where $r = 8.3$ is the compression ratio specified by the manufacturer, and $k = 1.4$ is the specific heat ratio for air modeled as an ideal gas.
+where r = 8.3 is the compression ratio specified by the manufacturer, and k = 1.4 is the specific heat ratio for air modeled as an ideal gas.

 Substituting values:

 $$
 \eta = 1 - \left(\frac{1}{8.3}\right)^{1.4-1}
 = 0.5711
-= 57.11\%.
+= 57.11\%
 $$

 This is the thermal efficiency for the stock 14HP engine, and it is within typical values for an ideal air-standard Otto cycle.